About the Mercer Pension Discount Yield Curve and Index Rates

 - and bonds issued by foreign governments and corporations that are denominated in US dollars.
 But note however, in order to be more consistent with international accounting standards, a change has been made to exclude foreign government bonds effective December 31, 2012.

 In addition to the regular curve, effective November 30, 2012, each month we publish an Above Mean Curve.
 The Above Mean Curve is constructed from the bonds in the Mercer Yield Curve universe that have a yield higher than the Regression Mean Yield Curve.
 The Above Mean Curve results in Mercer sample plan rates higher than the comparable sample plan rates produced under the regular Mercer Yield Curve.
-For November 30, 2013, the differences ranged from 23 basis points higher for the Retiree and Mature plans to 24 basis points higher for the Average and Young plans.
+For March 31, 2014, the differences ranged from 23 basis points higher for the Average and Young plans to 24 basis points higher for the Retiree and Mature plans.